LucidPurplee/justinwhite.work/public/docs/home.md

 I study **computer science**, though I'm not super focused on any single area.
 My current education leans toward IT.
 My goal is to work my way into being a **data center engineer** 📀 or a **backend engineer** 🛠️ of some kind.

-Outside of work, I like to cook 🍳, bake 🧁, and hike/walk 👟 when it's not a billion degrees.
+Outside of work, I like to cook 🍳, bake 🧁, and hike/walk 👟 *(when it's not a billion degrees)*.

 I also have what I'd consider impeccable music taste 🎵 and interior design sense 🏳️‍🌈 *(or so I'd like to think 😅)*.